 Op vergelijkbare gronden keert Gramsci zich tegen de fascistische kritiek op de democratie.
-Vandaag de dag zou deze argumentatie meer van toepassing zijn als kritiek op het opinieonderzoek en de hedendaagse politicologie.
+Vandaag de dag zou deze argumentatie meer van toepassing zijn als kritiek op het opinieonderzoek en de mainstream politicologie.

 Number and Quality in Respresentative Systems of Government